 - Uses a CA certificate (which can be uploaded using the Certificates menu)

 - Typically applied to outbound policies where destinations are unknown (i.e. normal web traffic)

 - Address and web category whitelists can be configured to bypass SSL inspection

 - Uses a server certificate (which can be uploaded using the Certificates menu) to protect a single server

 - Typically used on inbound policies to protect servers available externally through Virtual IPs

 - Since this is typically deployed “outside-in” (clients on the Internet accessing server(s) on the internal side of the FortiGate), server certificates using the public FQDN of the server are often purchased from a commercial Certificate Authority and uploaded to the FortiGate.
 This avoids client applications generating SSL certificate errors due to certificate mismatch.

-More detail is available in the FortiOS Handbook.
+More detail is available in the FortiOS Online Help.
 Also, check the Fortinet Knowledge Base for these technical notes:

 - How to Enable SSL inspection from the CLI and Apply it to a Policy